11 Bit announces 2 new games slated for 2020

-11 Bit announced two new games that it will publish in 2020, Vitriol from Fool’s Theory and a new title from Moonlighter developer Digital Sun Games.
+11 Bit announced two new games that it will publish in 2020: Vitriol from Fool’s Theory, and a new title from Moonlighter developer Digital Sun Games.

 11 Bit is based in Warsaw, Poland.
 It also published Moonlighter, along with this year’s Children of Morta.
 The company also develops its own games, including the 2018 city-building game Frostpunk.